mark99-19/SDP-lab_Esercise1-sum/README.md

   classes.

 The text of the homework is:<br>
-<<Client:
+<<Client:<br>
+•Reads address and port number of the server service from command line<br>
+•Reads two numbers from standard input and sends them to the server<br>
-•Readsaddressand port numberof the server service from commandline •Readstwonumbersfrom standard input and sendsthemto the server •Receivesand printsthe response from the server•
+•Receives and prints the response from the server<br>

-Server:
+<br><br>
+Server:<br>
+•Reads the port number of the service from command line<br>
+•Prints address and port number of the connecting clients<br>
-•Readsthe port numberof the service from commandline •Printsaddressand port numberof the connectingclients •Receives two integers from each client, computes the sum and sends back the response with the result
+•Receives two integers from each client, computes the sum and sends back the response with the result<br><br>

-•You haveto handle the possible exceptions
+•You haveto handle the possible exceptions<br>
 •Develop both an iterative and a multi-threaded version of the server>>